stan-alam/PythonREST/README.md

     The primary goal is to create a Nintendo 8 bit gaming catalog

-    Updates and documentation is available through an incremental process on the develop branch.
+    Updates and documentation is available on the develop branch and will be incremented accordingly

     These APIs will follow strictly REST specifications and will be documented against